 To begin with, minimalist photos tend to focus on one object and nothing else.
 Don’t look to shoot multiple subjects (unless they are very similar).
 For example, choose a single flower, not a huge bouquet of different varieties.
 Try to make your subject look lonely in the empty space around it.

-If you’re shooting at home, then consider using…
+If you’re shooting at indoors or outdoors, then consider using…

 It doesn’t have to be a large, elaborate or expensive prop to start out.
 Understanding how to create that minimalist look will get your creative mind thinking for when you want to up your game outdoors and look for naturally occurring minimalist moments.